 - To help you make sure you are making a full turn try and get your target side shoulder to turn under your chin.

 Starting Down to the Ball

 - Your initial move back to your golf ball should be as simple as throwing a ball.
-Please see Throwing the Ball Lesson for more details.
+Please see the Disk Throw Golf Lesson for more details.